Kujonick/Kujonick/README.md

 # Hello there
-I'm CS engineer and currently doing my master's degree.
+I'm CS engineer and currently pursuing my master's degree.

 ## What I'm into:
 - Algorythms